TylerDodds/WireframeRendering/README.md

   * Generated wireframe uv values that distinguish which edges should have wireframes drawn, done on model import.
   * Additional generated mesh with line topology for use with a geometry shader.
+  * Additional generated mesh with quad per line segment when geometry shader is not available.

 ## Installation instructions